shivam-sharma7/world-clockify/README.md

 - Calculate the time difference (in hours) between two timezones.
 - Supports for both JavaScript and TypeScript developer.

+There are many more features available in the package.

 ## Download/install

 [Download/install instructions](https://shivam-sharma7.github.io/world-clockify/#/./guide/installation)